GlobalSport/state-decorator/README.md

 #### Optimistic actions

-If you are using optimistic effects, make sure to set the **optimisticActions** middleware to you store using **setGlobalConfig** or on your store.
+If you are using optimistic effects, make sure to set the **optimisticActions** middleware to your store, see [Optimistic actions](#optimistic-actions).

 ### Hooks